-These days, the bare minimum anyone needs to have to record is a laptop and a USB Microphone; but why stop there?
-From my experience, a studio can either be built all at once as a complete setup (which can be expensive) or slowly scaled over time where your gear and environment grow with you.
-This guide will be for those who want somewhere to start from but be able to scale and specialize when the time comes.
-Don't be discouraged if it turns out that what you need is different from what most "pro" studios have; the best way to improve while not going over budget is by growing your skillset and gear list at the same time.
+These days, the bare minimum anyone needs to have a working home music studio is a laptop and a USB Microphone; but why stop there?
+From my experience, a studio can either be built up two ways.
+All at once as a complete home studio setup (which can be expensive) or slowly scaled over time where your gear and environment grow with you.
 This guide is not for those who want to set up a commercial recording studio with an unlimited budget.
-Rather, this is for those of us that just want to "get the thing done" so to speak.
+Rather, this is for those of us who has budget limitations, yet still want to build our own at home music studio.

-Getting an up-to-date recording computer is your top priority.
-While it is possible to still make music on machines older than 3 years, it severely limits your rig's growth by potentially having something go wrong or become obsolete down the line.
-Investing in a new computer with new hardware specified for your needs is better in the long run.
+Getting an up-to-date recording computer is your top priority for starting a home recording or music studio.
+While it is possible to still make music on machines older than 3 years, it severely limits your rig's growth.
+Something might go wrong or it may become obsolete down the line.
+Investing in a new computer with more processing power and new hardware specified for your needs is better in the long run.

 Computer Minimum Requirements: